DiligentGraphics/DiligentSamples/Tutorials/Tutorial29_OIT/readme.md

 }
 ```

 The algorithm starts by obtaining the pixel depth value and the alpha value of the transparent object.
-Notice that alpha represents the object opacity, while we need the transmittance value which is `1 - alpha`.
+Notice that alpha represents the object opacity, while we need the transmittance value which is `1 - A`.
 The opacity value is then compared with the opacity threshold that is set to `1.0/255.0`.
 Since we use 8 bits to store transmittance, any opacity below that corresponds to the fully transparent object and is discarded.

 ```hlsl
 float D = PSIn.Pos.z;